flame-engine/flame/doc/audio.md

 rate drop, and the looped audio will have a small gap between iterations.

 You can use [the `Bgm` class](bgm.md) (via `FlameAudio.bgm`) to play looping background music tracks.
-The `Bgm` class lets Flame manage the auto pausing and resuming of background music tracks when pausing/resuming the game.
+The `Bgm` class lets Flame automatically manage the pausing and resuming of background music tracks when the game is backgrounded or comes back to the foreground.

-The file formats that have been tested and works are MP3, OGG and WAV.
+Some file formats that work across devices and that we recommend are: MP3, OGG and WAV.

 This bridge library (flame_audio) uses [audioplayers](https://github.com/luanpotter/audioplayer) in order to allow for playing multiple sounds simultaneously (crucial in a game).
 You can check the